zyndagj/FALCON-formatter/README.md

 # FALCON-formatter
+The program FALCON-formatter takes fastq and fasta files from a Pacific Biosciences sequencer and formats them for *de novo* assembly with [FALCON](https://github.com/PacificBiosciences/FALCON).

+## Description
 Even though it is more convenient to store all reads in a single FASTA or FASTQ file on your system, [Dazzler](https://github.com/thegenemyers/DAZZ_DB) (and therefore FALCON) does not accept this kind of input.
 All inputs **MUST** be in FASTA format with files split by barcode, set, and part number.
 This means that fields 1-6 in the example below must be unique to each input file.

 ```none
 m140415_143853_42175_c100635972550000001823121909121417_s1_p0/553/3100_11230
 1yymmdd_hhmmss 33333 4444444444444444444444444444444444 55 66 777 8888888888